martins-jean/Real-time-data-processing-in-AWS/README.md

   <summary>
     Use another Lambda function to filter the DynamoDB table for anomalies and publish them to an SNS topic
   </summary>
+<br> <br>
 1. Navigate to the SNS console and under topics, click on AnomalyNotification. <br>
 2. Scroll to the subscriptions tab and create a subscription: <br>

   - Protocol: email. <br>
   - Endpoint: type a valid email address you can access.
 You will receive an email to confirm the subscription. <br>

-3. Navigate to the Lambda console and click on the AnomalyMessageDeliveryFunction. <br>
+3. Navigate to the Lambda console and click on the AnomalyMessageDeliveryFunction.
+This function runs a scan on the WindDataTable and filters the results according to the anomaly score.
+If the score is higher or equal to 2, it adds the location and wind speed for that item to an SNS message and publishes it to the AnomalyNotification SNS topic.
 </details>